-When it comes down to it, we’re thankful for Ogden and all the dogs that have come before him, because, rain or shine, snow or sleet, we get out there, and because of our dogs, we enjoy every minute of it.
+When it comes down to it, we’re thankful for all the dogs in our lives.
+Rain or shine, snow or sleet, we get outside, and because of our dogs, we enjoy (just about) every minute of it.
 It doesn’t take much to adventure with your dog in the winter – just a bit of will power to get out the door and a whole lot of love for your favorite explorer.
 Ready to get started with some canine-inspired outdoor adventuring?
 Here are some of the tips we’ve learned from a lifetime of sharing our lives with dogs.

 Our Best Tips for Snowshoeing with Dogs

 Consider your dog’s stamina.
 Walking and running through snow can be physically demanding — for you and your dog.
 Take it slow, especially at first, and if you notice signs of fatigue in your pup, be prepared to turn around or take a break.
 Like all physical activities, snowshoeing with dogs requires conditioning.
 Take it slow and venture outdoors often so that you and your dog are prepared for the workout.

 Protect your dog from the cold.
 Prolonged exposure to the elements can lead to frostbite or hypothermia.
 Don’t assume that because your dog has a coat of fur, he won’t get cold.
 Short-haired breeds may benefit from an extra layer, like the Ruffwear Powderhound, on really cold days.
 The top half is insulated, while the bottom is technical stretch fabric for a nice range of motion.
 The Powderhound also has sleeves instead of straps so the coat stays on really well.